jtmoon79/super-speedy-syslog-searcher/README.md

 Speedily search and merge log messages by datetime.

-_Super Speedy Syslog Searcher_ (`s4`) is a command-line tool to search and merge varying log message from varying log files, sorted by datetime.
+_Super Speedy Syslog Searcher_ (`s4`) is a command-line tool to search and merge varying log messages from varying log files, sorted by datetime.
 This includes log files that are compressed (`.gz`, `.xz`), or archived (`.tar`), and binary format logs including utmpx user accounting records (`utmp`, `wtmp`), systemd journal logs (`.journal`), and Microsoft Event Logs (`.evtx`).